molpopgen/pecnv/README.md

  -s/--sortmem = Memory to be used by samtools sort.
 Default = 50000000
  -a/--alnmem = Memory to be use by bwa aln step.
 Default = 5000000
  -b/--bamfilebase = Prefix for bam file.
 Default = pecnv_bamfile
+ -u/--ulimit = MAX RAM usage for processing BAM file.
+Unit is in gigabytes, e.g., 5 will be converted to 5*1024^2 bytes
 Example:
 /home/krthornt/bin/pecnv.sh -i readfile.txt -r reference.fa
 ```

+####Comments on command-line options:

+* The -u/--ulimit option allows the user to provide a hard RAM limit to the step where the program process_readmappings reads the BAM file.
+For complex genomes with a large number of repetitively-mapping reads, the RAM usage may get quite high.
+Thus, this option is provided so that the process may be killed rather than taking down the user's system.
+Note that, if you use this option, you may see bizarre errors reported to stderr.
+It is unlikely that these errors are actual segfaults, etc., in the program.
+Rather, they are the outcome of what happens when a kill signal is sent by the system and not handled directly by the affected program.
+In practice, the sorts of signals sent by ulimit violations are not always handleable, and thus the program makes no attempt to do so.

 For the -o option, . or ./ are allowed, and the output will be written to the current directory.
 The -b option is used to ensure that each sample gets a unique name prefix, _e.g._  -b SAMPLEID would be a good idea, where SAMPLEID is something informative about this particular sample.